 Pfizer AS comes within Pfizer's global compliance program which is discussed throughout this Statement.
 This Statement relates to all of Pfizer's activities in Norway.
+References to "we", "us", or "our" in this annex refer to Pfizer AS.

 About Pfizer AS